 Select the appropriate type of notification from the drop down list.

 New: If the product has not previously been notified to Health Canada, select "new."
-A new notification is the first one submitted for a product with the name indicated in Section 2 and sold by the manufacturer indicated in Section 4.
+A new notification is the first one submitted for a product with the name indicated in Section 2 and sold by the manufacturer or importer indicated in Section 4.

 Use this section for supplemental information to describe the product's purpose.
 For example: this is a shine serum for hair.